pdf-association/arlington-pdf-model/README.md

 ## Ensure sorting is consistent...
 export LC_ALL=C

-## Confirm column headers across all TSV files
+## Confirm consistent column headers across all TSV files
 head -qn1 *.tsv | sort | uniq | sed -e 's/\t/\\t/g'

 ## Find files with excessive columns to the right - worth investigating in ODS in case of data in other rows...